Registered Nurse (RN) Resume Examples

 - Clinical Experience: Demonstrated hands-on experience in acute care settings such as ICU, ER, or Med-Surg units to handle high-pressure environments.

-- Certifications: Maintain current state RN license and certifications like BLS, ACLS, and PALS, as they reflect your commitment to quality care.
+- Certifications: Maintain current state RN license and certifications like BLS, ACLS, and PALS, as they reflect your high standards care.

-- Patient Care: Strong focus on patient-centered care, showcasing your ability to develop personalized care plans and improve patient outcomes.
+- Patient Care: Strong focus on patient-centered care; this surfaces your ability to develop personalized care plans and improve patient outcomes.

 - Communication: Excellent verbal and written communication skills to effectively collaborate with multidisciplinary teams and patient families.